sivakumar-kailasam/cli-guides/content/addons.md

 #### `app/`

-If an addon will export multiple templates, the addon's files should go in the `app/` directory.
+If an addon will export multiple templates, the addon's files are referenced from the `app/` directory.
 When the addon templates are used, they are called by the template name, not the addon name.
 For example, the addon could provide `{{super-hero-img}}` and `{{fantastic-form}}`.
 Many addon developers prefix these kinds of templates with a nickname in order to avoid namespace clashes.
 For example, an addon template named `{{table-row}}` might cause problems if the app using it has a component by the same name, so `{{bs-table-row}}` is safer.

 #### `tests/dummy/`
 This directory contains a full Ember app for addon testing purposes.
 During tests, we can check to make sure that the addon works or looks as expected when it is used in an app.
 Many addon developers use the dummy app to hold their documentation site's content as well.